 Any RMC student, military or civilian who is currently enrolled in a programme of study at RMC, and who has taken courses prior to 7 September 2021, or any student who was previously granted and conferred a degree and wishes to obtain a second degree in accordance with Academic Regulation 4 or to upgrade their degree in accordance with Academic Regulation 5 will be granted legacy rights by Senate if they are admitted into their new programme of study no later than 7 September 2021; anyone after this date will not be granted legacy rights by Senate.
-Any RMC student, military or civilian who is currently enrolled in a certificate at RMC, and who has taken courses prior to 7 September 2021, and is admitted to a Bachelor of Arts (Honours), Bachelor of Arts, Bachelor of Science (Honours), Bachelor of Science, or Bachelor of Engineering will be granted legacy rights by Senate if they are admitted into their new programme of study no later than 7 September 2021; anyone after this date will not be granted legacy rights by Senate.
+Any RMC student, military or civilian who is currently enrolled in a certificate at RMC, and who has taken courses prior to 7 September 2021, and is admitted to a Bachelor of Arts (Honours), Bachelor of Arts, Bachelor of Science (Honours), Bachelor of Science, or Bachelor of Engineering will be granted legacy rights by Senate if they are admitted into their new programme of their new programme of study no later than 7 September 2021; anyone after this date will not be granted legacy rights by Senate (Honours), Bachelor of Science, or Bachelor of Engineering will be granted legacy rights by Senate if they are admitted into their new programme of study no later than 7 September 2021; anyone after this date will not be granted legacy rights by Senate.